nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `addi n/Keychain q/20 d/Silicone keychain with a metal buckle`
 * `addi n/Chair q/10 d/This is a wooden dining chair t/Furniture`

-### Deleting an inventory item : `deletei`

-Deletes the specified item from the list of tracked inventory.

-Format: `deletei INDEX`

-* Deletes the item at the specified `INDEX`.
-* The index refers to the index number shown in the displayed inventory list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `listi` followed by `deletei 2` deletes the 2nd item in the list of tracked inventory.

 ### List all inventory items: `listi`